doerikeh/GitHub-repositories-explorer/README.md

 - Error handling for API failures.
 - Loading states for user and repository searches.
 - End-to-end and component testing with Cypress.
+- when successfully retrieving data a notification will appear

 ## Tech Stack